 The Technical Note also contains a modification to the treatment of subsidies.
 Specifically, the proposed restrictions on claiming for subsidised expenditure have been removed, from both the merged and the intensive schemes.
 This was expected: the draft legislation contained a footnote that the restriction was being considered for removal.

-This is a welcome change for the many businesses that were concerned about the potential impact of this, in the light of continued debate over the precise circumstances under which the clause might apply.
-Further, its removal is entirely logical, given the reasons for inclusion in the SME scheme (EU restrictions on State Aids) no longer apply to the merged scheme.
+This is a welcome change for the many businesses.
+Many were concerned about the over the precise circumstances under which the clause might apply.
+Furthermore, its removal is entirely logical, given the reasons for inclusion in the SME scheme (EU restrictions on State Aids) no longer apply to the merged scheme.

 Closing the R&D review

 The Government is bringing to a close its review (commenced in the Spring Budget 2021) of R&D reliefs.
-We hope that this will bring welcome stability to the schemes, which we feel strongly is important for businesses to factor them in to decision making, and hence in maintaining their effectiveness as an incentive.
-However, we are concerned that the rush to conclude the review is leaving some areas still imperfect, and there’s a risk that those flaws might taint the overall effectiveness.
+We hope that this will bring welcome stability to the schemes, which we feel strongly is important for businesses to factor them in to decision making.
+Hence with aid in maintaining their effectiveness as an incentive.
+However, we are concerned that the rush to conclude the review is leaving some areas still imperfect.
+There’s also a risk that those flaws might taint the overall effectiveness.

 We would also encourage the Government to maintain oversight of the schemes, to monitor how well they function, both on a practical level and as an effective incentive for business.